Strawberry Festival!

 Ben Kepler will demonstrate and teach about American folk instruments such as the acoustic guitar, banjo, mandolin, fiddle, bass, and resonator guitar.

-Shayne Huang
+Shanye Huang

-Japanese game of "yo-yo tsuri
+Japanese game of "yo-yo tsuri"

 Roxanne Yamashita will teach the Japanese craft of origami where participants can make a number of things, including a strawberry!
 She will also be teaching the Japanese game of "yo-yo tsuri" or "yo-yo fishing.”